Songkran is the Thai new year, celebrated annually with a water festival between 13 and 15 April.

-If at all possible, avoid using a scooter or motorbike during the day/days of water-throwing.
-Drinking aside, road safety can become an issue when those driving scooters or motorbikes get a face-ful of water.
-If you do have to scoot, you’re a conscientious sort who will always wear your helmet and who has full-coverage travel insurance (right?).
+Avoid driving a scooter: If at all possible, avoid using a scooter or motorbike during the day/days of water-throwing.
+Drinking aside, road safety can become an issue when those driving scooters or motorbikes get a face-full of water.

 Can you imagine a child’s glee – the freedom to soak as many adults as they like?
 Yes, Songkran is tremendous fun for children of all ages but you’ll want to choose an appropriate base.
 Parts of Koh Samui, like any tourist destination, get rowdier than others.

 As a broad generalisation, Chaweng and Lamai are party destinations, while Choeng Mon and Maenam are fairly sweet and sleepy.
 That said, each hotel is its own little world so you’re only doing as you’d always do as a parent: avoiding large groups of drunk men-children hanging around Irish bars and 7-Eleven.
 No problem, right?

 Songkran festival traditions

 The word Songkran, of Sanskrit origin, denotes the sun’s movement or “change of place” into the zodiac.
 In this case, it enters the sign of the ram.
 In a more literal changing of place, it is traditionally a time of year when Thais return home to visit their family and honour their elders.

 What are the traditional aspects of Songkran?